CHEETAH - CHANGING ENERGY EFFICIENCY TECHNOLOGY ADOPTION IN HOUSEHOLDS

 Understanding the response of consumers to energy efficiency policies is of key importance for designing and evaluating policy measures.

 CHEETAH addresses household decision-making and its implications at three levels: The micro, meso and macro level.
-At the micro level, households´response to energy efficiency policies is elicited through a survey in eight EU member states.
+At the micro level, households' response to energy efficiency policies is elicited through a survey which includes discrete choice experiments in eight EU member states.
 At the meso level, the impact of policies addressing decision-making on long term energy demand will be investigated using the energy demand models FORECAST and Invert/EE-Lab.
 At the macro-level, BRISKEE will assess the effects of energy efficiency improvements on the economy using the macroeconomic model ASTRA.